adrianofaus/solong_ecole42/README.md

 * [The Project](#the-project)

 ## Introduction
-So_long is a project that introduced me the idea that could I transform my code in a Living Thing.
+So_long is a project that introduced me the idea that I could transform my code in a Living Thing.
 This project was moderate difficulty.
-Once I had already mastered the use of my Library Forty Two I could play with it and create the base for my own game.
-The support library to handle graphics that I have used is the Minilibx and  to learn how to use it was the biggest challange along the project.

 ## Skills that I have improved
+* Graphics
+* Imperative programming

 ## The project

+## What are my thoughts about the project?
+The biggest challange in this project is learn how to use the Minilibx.
+This is because, the concept of events and how to handle these events where quite new for me.
+I had already learned how to deal with callback functions on Libft but I had not truly applied the concepts before.
+I didn't have any difficult dealing with the base for the game because projects that came before this one, were enough to provide me a solid control about my library.
+Of course that I had to deal with a lot of coding in a small range of time and because of this I couldn't apply all my ideas for the game.

 ### Follow these steps to run the project